nerowah/chommicha/README.md

 ### Download

-1. Go to the [Releases](https://github.com/hoangvu12/bocchi/releases) page
+1. Go to the [Releases](https://github.com/hoangvu12/chommicha/releases) page
-2. Download the latest `Bocchi-Setup-x.x.x.exe`
+2. Download the latest `chommicha-Setup-x.x.x.exe`
 3. Run the installer and follow the setup wizard

 ## 🛠️ Development